hwdsl2/setup-ipsec-vpn/docs/clients.md

 ip route
 ```

 Find this line in the output: `default via X.X.X.X ...`.
-Write down this gateway IP for use in the commands below.
+Write down this gateway IP for use in the two commands below.

 Exclude your VPN server's IP from the new default route (replace with actual value):
 ```
 route add YOUR_VPN_SERVER_IP gw X.X.X.X
 ```

-If your VPN client is a remote server, you must also exclude your Local PC's public IP from the new default route, to prevent your SSH session from being disconnected (replace with actual value, found by searching "my ip" on Google):
+If your VPN client is a remote server, you must also exclude your Local PC's public IP from the new default route, to prevent your SSH session from being disconnected (replace with your actual public IP <a href="https://encrypted.google.com/search?q=my+ip" target="_blank">from here</a>):
 ```
 route add YOUR_LOCAL_PC_PUBLIC_IP gw X.X.X.X
 ```